perez987/Broadcom-wifi-back-on-macOS-Sonoma-with-OCLP/README.md

 I use AMFIPass.kext, removing `amfi=0x80`.
 If OCLP root patching fails due to this setting, you can temporarily disable AMFI with the boot argument `amfi=0x80`, apply the patches, reboot, remove `amfi=0x80`, and reboot again.

 (credits to [5T33Z0](https://github.com/5T33Z0) for much of the explanatory text about AMFI and AMFIPass.kext).

+---

+(Clic [here](https://perez987.github.io/Broadcom-wifi-back-on-macOS-Sonoma-by-OCLP/) to see this repo as GitHub pages)